 Welcome to Year One

 Mrs Woodhead, Mrs Merrygold, Miss Hazlehurst, Mrs Shepherd, Miss Shaw Miss Turner and Miss Booth would like to welcome you to our Year 1 page, here you’ll find information about the school diary and PE kit, as well any homework we may ask you to complete.

 Again this year, pupils will be receiving a new school diary.
 This will be complete with important school information and can be used as a point of contact between parents and teachers.
 These diaries will be checked on a weekly basis.
 It is therefore the children’s responsibility to have them in school every day.
 Please comment on the reading children are doing at home.

 Reading is fundamental.
 In fact, it is one of the most important ingredients to becoming all that you can be.
 Reading develops the brain, provides a window into the world around you and helps you do better in all school subjects.
-We recommend that children are heard read daily and we will change reading books on a Tuesday and Thursday.
+We recommend that children are heard read daily and children can change their reading books when they need to.

-PE will be taught twice a week on Wednesday and Friday by Mr Unwin the s ports coach, sessions will be on a Wednesday and Thursday.
+PE will be taught twice a week by Mr Unwin the s ports coach, sessions will be on a Wednesday and Thursday.